Browse our jobs and apply for your next role.

 Okay, I don't think it's a surprise if I say it's the COVID situation, right?
 Because my role covers 10 countries.
 The situation with COVID can fluctuate very much between the different countries in a few days.
 So, [in regards to] the COVID situation, how we keep our people safe, vaccination arrangements for all the employees.

 You're in lockdown in one country, semi-lockdown; you get out of lockdown and get back into lockdown.
 So those sort of things.
-Because it also has, it has an impact on the energy of people in the organisation.
+Because it also has, it has an impact on the energy of people in the organization.

 And of course, I think a lot and pay a lot of attention to the energy level of the HR teams in all these countries, because they've been managing this situation for more than a year, on top of their normal work, so I talk to them often to offer any support I can give them from where I am, because I'm also in one place and see how we can make it work together.